dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Authorization
 Following the considerations of EDHOC in Appendix D.5 (Unauthenticated Operation) of {{RFC9528}}, EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.

 When peer authentication is not used, EAP-EDHOC server implementations MUST take care to limit network access appropriately for authenticated peers.
 Authorization and accounting MUST be based on authenticated information such as information in the certificate.
-The requirements for NAIs specified in Section 4 of {{RFC7542}} apply and MUST be followed.
+The requirements for NAIs specified in {{Section 4 of RFC7542}} apply and MUST be followed.

 ## Privacy Considerations
-Considerations in Section 9.6 of {{RFC9528}} against tracking of users and eavesdropping on Identity Responses or certificates apply here.
-Also, the considerations of Section 5.8 of {{RFC9190}} regarding anonymous NAIs also applies.
+Considerations in {{Section 9.6 of RFC9528}} against tracking of users and eavesdropping on Identity Responses or certificates apply here.
+Also, the considerations in {{Section 5.8 of RFC9190}} regarding anonymous NAIs also apply.

 ## Pervasive Monitoring
-Considerations in  Section 9.1 of {{RFC9528}} about pervasive monitoring apply here.
+Considerations in {{Section 9.1 of RFC9528}} about pervasive monitoring apply here.

 ## Cross-Protocol Attacks
 The cross-protocol attack described in {{RFC9190}} does not currently apply, as no resumption mechanism has been defined for EAP-EDHOC in this document.
 However, any future document defining such a mechanism will also need to address this issue.